wp-plugins/z-url-preview/readme.txt

 == Description ==
 This plugin fetches an excerpt of an external website link.
 The excerpt contains the title, description and image.

+The options page allows the following to be set:
-It also has an option page, which can be used to add CSS to change the look and feel.
+- CSS to change the look and feel of the generated links.

-This is a modified version of Abhishek Saha's URL Preview (https://wordpress.org/plugins/link-preview/)
+- The article source label.
+(Default "Source:")
+- Control of new window opening.
+Options are 'target="_blank"', 'target="newwindow"', 'rel="external"' and opening in the same window.
+(Default 'target="_blank"')

+The defaults are designed to suit most people.

 Added the cacert.pem which CURL uses for https sites from http://curl.haxx.se/ca/cacert.pem (the home of CURL).

-ToDo: Additional option for target.
-Longer term, configurable options for sites without an image and selecting from multiple OG images.
+ToDo: Longer term, configurable options for sites without an image and selecting from multiple OG images.

-Thank you to Abhishek Saha for publishing the original URL Preview at https://wordpress.org/plugins/link-preview/ and for the WP review team for their help in conforming to coding rules.
+Thank you to Abhishek Saha for publishing the original URL Preview at https://wordpress.org/plugins/link-preview/ which this is based on and for the WP review team for their help in conforming to coding rules.

-I do plan on developing this further providing I can find the tuits.

 == Screenshots ==